+Figure 19: Edit Handle Value for Email The Edit Handle window may also be retrieved following a lookup by clicking on the Edit Handle button in the View Handle window.
 To delete a selected value from a handle (not a handle itself) select and highlight the unwanted value and click the Remove button in the Edit Handle window.
 A Delete Confirmation message will appear to confirm your choice before the handle value is removed. (see Figure 20 below).

 Figure 20: Remove Handle Value Confirmation

+8 Replace Mode

+When editing an existing handle record, by default each change (adding a value, removing a value, or editing a value) is made immediately.
+It is also possible to replace the handle record fully.
+To do this, press the "Replace Mode" button.
+Replace Mode is much like creating a new handle record.
+Make all the changes desired, then press the "Replace" button to finalize the handle record.

-9. Delete Handle
+9 Delete Handle

-To delete a handle means to remove it permanently from the Handle System.
+To delete a handle means to remove it permanently.
 Enter the handle to be deleted into the Default Window, and click Delete.
 If you have not authenticated yourself, the Handle Authentication window will display.
 A confirmation message will display to verify that deleting the handle is the action you intended.
 The action cannot be undone.

-Figure 21: Delete Handle Confirmation

-10. Batch Processing

-Handles can be created, modified or deleted in "batches".
-Batches can be submitted via the Handle Tool, or by using the command line utility described in the Batch Operation section of the Handle Technical Manual (http://www.handle.net/tech_manual/Handle_Technical_Manual.pdf).
+Figure 21: Delete Handle Confirmation 10 Batch Processing Handles can be created, modified or deleted in "batches".
+Batches can be submitted via the Handle Tool, or by using the command line utility described in the Batch Operation section of the Handle Technical Manual (http://hdl.handle.net/20.1000/105).
 All batch files are plain text format lists of create, modify or delete operations for specified handles.
 One batch file can have more than one type of handle operation.
-(See the Handle Technical Manual chapter on Batch Operations referenced above for a list of operations, formats, examples, and instructions for creating batch files.)

-The Batch Processor tool in the Handle Tool submits batches to the Handle System, provides output for review including actions taken during the process, and reports success or errors encountered during the process.
+See the Handle Technical Manual chapter on Batch Operations referenced above for a list of operations, formats, examples, and instructions for creating batch files.
+The Batch Processor tool in the Handle Tool submits batches to handle servers, provides output for review including actions taken during the process, and reports success or errors encountered during the process.
 You can watch the batch upload process by selecting Open Batch File from the File Menu on the Default Window.

-File Tools

-Open Batch File Handle Tool 2.0

-Clear Cached Handles Authenticate

-Create Mod y Delete 300 : 0.NA/

-Figure 22: Open Batch File Option

-An Open Batch File window will display with which you can browse the desktop to find the batch file.
+Figure 22: Open Batch File Option An Open Batch File window will display with which you can browse the desktop to find the batch file.
 The Batch Processor will start, and the path to the selected file will display in the Batch Processor window.